semaphoreci/docs/reuse-docker-images_5bceb317042863158cc7bdb5.md

 There is a Docker image that is created in a pipeline that is defined in `.semaphore/semaphore.yml` and stored in the cache.
-You want to be able to access that Docker image from all the blocks of `.semaphore/semaphore.yml` as well as two pipelines that are auto promoted and are defined in `.semaphore/p1.yml` and `.semaphore/p2.yml`.
+You want to be able to access that Docker image from all the blocks of `.semaphore/semaphore.yml` as well as the two pipelines that are auto promoted and are defined in `.semaphore/p1.yml` and `.semaphore/p2.yml`. `.semaphore/semaphore.yml` auto promotes `.semaphore/p1.yml`, which auto promotes `.semaphore/p2.yml`.

-This section will explain how you can do that by presenting a sample pipeline file that auto promotes two other pipelines.
+This section will explain how you can do that by presenting three sample pipeline files.
 All three pipelines are using the `SEMAPHORE_WORKFLOW_ID` environment variable.

 The contents of `.semaphore/semaphore.yml` are as follows: